Granite Bio

 Acquisition in 2015

-Admune Therapeutics LLC is a clinical-stage biotechnology company based in Danvers, Massachusetts, specializing in the development of cytokine therapy drugs aimed at treating various forms of cancer.
-The company's primary focus is on heterodimeric IL-15, an IL-15 agonist that has potential applications in cancer immunotherapy.
-As of October 2015, Admune operates as a subsidiary of Novartis International AG and offers medical consultancy alongside its core therapeutic developments.
+Admune Therapeutics LLC is a clinical-stage biotechnology company based in Danvers, Massachusetts, specializing in the development and delivery of cytokine therapy drugs aimed at treating various cancers.
+The company focuses particularly on heterodimeric IL-15, an IL-15 agonist that has potential applications in cancer immunotherapy.
+In addition to its therapeutic developments, Admune also offers medical consultancy services within the pharmaceutical and biotechnology sectors.
+As of October 2015, Admune Therapeutics operates as a subsidiary of Novartis International AG.

 Galera Therapeutics